 Food and Drink

 Vesuvio is an Italian Restaurant at the bottom of Alum Chine.
-It specialises in pizza and pasta, but also sells breakfasts, burgers, sandwiches, salads, cakes etc. It has a children’s menu and a vegan menu.
-There is also an ice cream kiosk on the prom.
+It specialises in pizza and pasta, but also sells breakfasts, burgers, sandwiches, salads, cakes etc. It has a vegan menu and a children’s menu.
+Indoor and outdoor seating is available.

 Toilets